Go Back

 • In a small prep dish, combine the dried basil, thyme, oregano, parsley, Italian sofrito seasoning, kosher salt, and red pepper flakes.
 Add the seasoning blend to the warm oil and stir until fragrant, about 30 seconds.

-½ teaspoon Dried Basil, ½ teaspoon Dried Thyme, ½ teaspoon Dried Oregano, ½ teaspoon Dried Parsley, ½ teaspoon Italian Sofrito Seasoning Blend, ½ teaspoon Kosher Salt, ¼ teaspoon Red Pepper Flakes
+½ teaspoon Dried Basil, ½ teaspoon Dried Thyme, ½ teaspoon Dried Oregano, ½ teaspoon Dried Parsley, ½ teaspoon Italian Sofrito Seasoning Blend, ½ teaspoon Kosher Salt, ¼ teaspoon Aleppo Pepper Flakes

 • Add the chopped onion and bell pepper.
 Sauté until the onion is translucent and softened, 3–4 minutes.